EB-CDPHE/Data-requests/Historical case counts by status/README.md

 #

 ## Response
-Final response was delivered as a CSV file:  [Colorado Historical Data](Colorado_Historical_data.csv)
+Final output from SAS was saved as a CSV file:  [Colorado Historical Data](Colorado_Historical_data.csv) CDC provided a template for recieving historical data.
+I re-ordered the columns in the CSV file to match their template and then copied the column headers.
+I saved the modifed csv file as and Excel file named [Bulk Historical Update Colorado](Bulk_Historical_Update_Colorado.xlsx).
+This was emailed to Sarah of the Aggregate Data team at CDC on September 24, 2021.

 #